thundermagic/rpi_monitoring_with_prometheus/README.md

 You need `smartmontools` installed on the host to use this.
 To install it, `sudo apt install smartmontools`

 This uses a script to get disk stats using smartmontools and writes the stats to a file.
-Node exporter then parse the file and exposes the stats.
+Node exporter then parses the file and exposes the stats.
 The script (`smartmon.sh`) is available at: https://github.com/prometheus-community/node-exporter-textfile-collector-scripts.
 A copy of it is in the `textfile_collectors` directory.
 If there is a newer version of the this script available, then you can